Haunted El Paso: The Supernatural Tales of the Former Houston Elementary

 Authors Ken Hudnell and Connie Wang relate how throughout the years of its existence, teachers and students have reported “strange noises and doors opening and shutting” and that campus police responding to intruder alarms “have heard sounds of people walking in empty hallways, lockers being shut, [and] voices carrying on conversations in empty classrooms.”

-Like we always say when it comes to the paranormal and the supernatural: we report, you decide.
+Like I always say when it comes to the paranormal and the supernatural: we report, you decide.